To support our incredible community, Special Olympics BC is committed to creating virtual coach education opportunities and resources!

 SO International tools

-Special Olympics International has compiled some external tools for coaches to use as you navigate remote coaching, athletes training at home, and a new way of working.
-Please keep in mind that these are just a few examples.
-They will not all be suitable for every coach or every athlete, but they will all give you possibilities, ideas, and food for
+Special Olympics International has compiled a few examples of resources to support coaches connecting with their athletes online.
+The tools will not all be suitable for every coach or every athlete, but they will all give you possibilities, ideas, and food for thought!

 - Sport-specific coaching and training links and resources